Jennifer-Zheng/Autonomous-Localization/README.md

 This project uses ROS Indigo and Arduino.
 Along with ROS, you will need to install:

 ## Build
-Setup your computer for the Arduino component: https://github.com/arduino/Arduino/wiki/Building-Arduino
+Set up your computer for the Arduino component: https://github.com/arduino/Arduino/wiki/Building-Arduino